LordOfTrident/trip-8/README.md

 </div>

 Left, up, right and down arrow keys are mapped to CHIP-8 `4`, `2`, `6` and `8` keys respectively due to being commonly used for 4-way movement.
+Controls can be modified in [system_keyboard.c](src/system_keyboard.c).

 ## Pre-requisites
 The following is required to compile the emulator: